nf-core/website/markdown/developers/modules.md

    - These non-file inputs are typically booleans or strings, and must be documented as such in the corresponding entry in the `meta.yaml`.
    - Options, flags, parameters that are _not_ required by the tool to function should NOT be included - rather these can be passed via `ext.args`.

-3. Optional outputs SHOULD be marked as optional:
        <details markdown="1">
        <summary>Rationale</summary>
        It was decided by a [vote](https://nfcore.slack.com/archives/C043UU89KKQ/p1677581560661679) amongst interested parties within the 2023 Maintainers group on 2023-02-28 to allow non-file mandatory input channels.